vmsmith/CookBook/veg_peppers_stuffed.md

 5. Cut off tops of pepper and clean the peppers (reserve the tops)
 6. Preheat oven to 350F

 #### Directions

 1. Cook the rice in the chicken stock and set aside.

 2. Blanch the peppers in boiling water for two minutes, cut off lids, then set peppers and lids aside.

-3. Toast the pine nuts for a few minutes, then remove from the pan.

-4. Saute the onions in olive oil until soft in the same pan.
+3. Saute the onions in olive oil until soft in the pine nut pan.

-5. Add the tomato passata, currants, parsely, mint leaves, cinnamon, rice, and pine nuts to the pan.
+4. Add the tomato passata, currants, parsely, mint leaves, cinnamon, rice, and pine nuts to the pan.

-6. Stir for two minutes then season with salt and pepper to taste.
+5. Stir for two minutes then season with salt and pepper to taste.

-7. Pack the peppers with the mixture, then replace the lids.
+6. Pack the peppers with the mixture, then replace the lids.

-8. Put the peppers in a baking dish snugly, pour some boiling water to about halfway up the pan, drizzle olive oil over the tops.
+7. Put the peppers in a baking dish snugly, pour some boiling water to about halfway up the pan, drizzle olive oil over the tops.

-9. Bake for about 40 minutes, until the peppers are tender to a small knife point.
+8. Bake for about 40 minutes, until the peppers are tender to a small knife point.